stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 };
 ```

-The the two triangles are specified by indices into each face (exactly the same as we did for the quad in the previous chapter):
+The two triangles are specified by indices into each face (exactly the same as we did for the quad in the previous chapter):

 ```
 private static final int[] LEFT =  {0, 1, 2};
 private static final int[] RIGHT = {2, 1, 3};
 ```

-The method to add a triangle generates the three vertices for each triangle and adds them to the model:
+The method to add a triangle generates three vertices for each triangle and adds them to the model:

 ```java
 private void add(int[] face, int[] triangle, Model.Builder builder) {